 Another important consideration is the choice of controller hardware.
 At least two very important issues should be considered when choosing controller hardware:

-- CPU capacity, see below. - CPU, priority, see below.
+- CPU capacity - CPU priority

 CPU Capacity

 If your application puts high demands on the controller regarding application execution or communication performance, the following points should be considered.